 Places to Stay

-The Cabonne Region is a campers and caravanners delight and there are so many places to stay we cannot list them all here.
+The Cabonne Region is a campers and caravanners delight.
+There are so many places to stay we cannot list them all here.
 Below we have selected just a small handful of places to stay for Campers and Caravanners, but for our full list of options, you can login to the Free Range Camping Directory.

-Ophir Recreation Reserve – Located in a beautiful, peaceful gorge where the Summer Hill and Lewis Ponds Creeks converge there is a picnic and camping ground where you can camp for the night on the banks of Summer Hill Creek.
+Ophir Recreation Reserve – Located in a beautiful, peaceful gorge.
+It is where the Summer Hill and Lewis Ponds Creeks converge.
+There is a picnic and camping ground.
+You can camp for the night on the banks of Summer Hill Creek.

-Canowindra Rest Area – This is a small area on the edge of town where you can spend a few nights and check out the area.
+Canowindra Rest Area – This is a small area on the edge of town.
+It is where you can spend a few nights and check out the area.
 Best suited to Fully Self Contained vehicles.